Working for Hygiene, Sanitation and Prevention of Epidemics

 Prevention, Treatment and Care of HIV in the Armed Forces

 The “Prevention, Treatment and Care of HIV in the Armed Forces” project supports military barracks and their health services in the identification, treatment and follow-up of HIV and tuberculosis cases, having the partnership with the US Department of Defense, and being implemented together with the Armed Forces of Guinea Bissau, SNLS and the Ministry of Health.
 In the first phase, a study was carried out on knowledge, attitudes and practices in the areas surrounding the military barracks.
-Through activists and peer educators trained by the project, information on HIV prevention was disseminated and many people were mobilized to make the test and receive the result of it.
+Through activists and peer educators trained by the project, information on HIV prevention was disseminated and many people were mobilised to make the test and receive the result of it.
 In the first phase, the work was carried out at Bissau and next year it will be expanded to Mansoa, Bafatá and Buba sectors.

 PRO-GB Water & Sanitation – Ianda Luz Ku Iagu

 The “PRO-GB Water & Sanitation – Ianda Luz Ku Iagu” project, financed by European Union, started in September 2019.
 Its implementation is done in partnership with the NGO TESE.
-The project team was constituted and had access to several training moments.
-The year 2020 will bring the implementation of the activities.